graik/biskit/README.txt

 * improved support for empty PDBModels, e.g. concatenation to and from

-* re-written and simplified the recognition of sequence repeats in that is used by PDBModel.compareAtoms()
+* re-written and simplified the recognition of sequence repeats that is used by PDBModel.compareAtoms() (attention, this may cause minor differences in results from this method)

 * Executor: allow bundling of temporary files into temporary directory